 Residence Life and Housing

 The memories you will create at Cumberland will be stories you can share for years to come.
 They are what make Cumberland unique and give you a truly authentic and special experience.
 We are so glad you made living on campus part of your college career.
 You will never forget this learning experience.
-The department and I are happy to be of service to you during your time at Cumberland.
+The department is happy to be of service to you during your time at Cumberland.

 - Support a safe and comfortable living environment where all students are recognized and valued